rschneider-chwy/cli-property-manager/README.md

 If you also use the Property Manager UI, make sure your client side files are in sync with the latest property version on the network.

-To retrieve all updates from the latest, staging or production property version, run this command: `akamai property-manager update-local -p <property_name> -n <network>`. <br> The `update-local` command overrides any locally-saved configuration version with the latest or network active property version.
+To retrieve all updates from the latest or specific property version, run this command: `akamai property-manager update-local -p <property_name> --network <Optional: network> --propver <Optional: propver>`. <br> The `update-local` command overrides any locally-saved configuration version with the latest or specified property version.

 ## Retrieve a specific rule from Property Manager